circlefin/malachite/specs/consensus/message-handling.md

    - For instance,  CometBFT only tracks messages of a single future round, i.e., `r_max = r + 1`.
-2. Assume that the communication subsystem (p2p) is able to retrieve messages from a future round `r' > r` once the validator reaches round `r'`.
+2. Assume that the communication subsystem (p2p) is able to retrieve messages from a future round `r' > r` once the process reaches round `r'`.
-   Since validators keep track of messages of both the current and previous rounds, they should be able to transmit those messages to their lagging peers.
+   Since processes keep track of messages of both the current and previous rounds, they should be able to transmit those messages to their lagging peers.

-### Different heights
+## Different heights

 Heights in Tendermint consensus algorithm are communication-closed.
-This means that if a validator is at height `h`, messages from either `h' < h` (past) or `h' > h` (future) heights have no effect on the operation of height `h`.
+This means that if a process is at height `h`, messages from either `h' < h` (past) or `h' > h` (future) heights have no effect on the operation of height `h`.

-However, due to asynchrony, different validators can be at different heights.
+However, due to asynchrony, different processes can be at different heights.
-More specifically, assuming a lock-step operation for heights (i.e., a validator only starts height `h + 1` once height `h` is decided), some validators can be trying to decide a value for height `h` while others have already transitioned to heights `h' > h`.
+More specifically, assuming a lock-step operation for heights (i.e., a process only starts height `h + 1` once height `h` is decided), some processes can be trying to decide a value for height `h` while others have already transitioned to heights `h' > h`.

-An open question is whether the consensus protocol should be in charge of handling lagging validators.
+An open question is whether the consensus protocol should be in charge of handling lagging processes.
 This is probably easier to be implement by a separate or auxiliary component, which implements a syncing protocol.

-#### Past heights
+### Past heights

 The consensus state machine is not affected by messages from past heights.
 However, the reception of such messages from a peer indicates that the peer may